1. Conventional concepts of mind

 in yogic psychology!

 Here a whole new cognitive system unfolded complete with its own language of symbols.
 It was referred to as direct knowing or direct perception and was linked to wisdom or prajna, called transcendent knowledge by the Buddhists.
 It also operates in dreaming..
-One developed it by learning how to quiet the intellectual mind.
+One develops it by learning how to quiet the intellectual mind.
 So it seems we have a higher level of mental functioning that is complementary to intellect.
 We will return to this system later.

 When I returned to the academic world to teach educational psychology, I tried to teach both cognitive systems, one as representative of the left hemisphere of the brain (intellect) and the other as representative of the right hemisphere (intuition).
 My colleagues thought I was nuts.
 However, the researchers in transpersonal psychology were soon to confirm what I had already learned including the need for balance and collaboration between the two systems.

 Intuitive thought is faster than light.

 I make this statement without any supporting research, but it is an observation that anyone can make for themselves.
 This morning my veterinarian called me at 9:15 to cancel her appointment for today due to personal reasons.
 But I knew at 7:30 that she would call and cancel.
 I will check, but I am pretty sure that my reception was of her early morning thought about what she had to do today.
 ESP works around the globe instantaneously.
 Furthermore, the fact of precognition suggests that time is not existent in itself but perhaps is an artifact of our mental tendencies to string our thoughts and perceptions out in a sequential fashion so we can deal with them one at a time.
 “There are more things in heaven and earth, Horatio, than are dreamt of in your philosophy” (Hamlet I:5).